 Chelmsford enjoys high levels of accessibility by public transport.
-Out of a total of 200 net new dwellings completed during 2009/10 the following number and percentage were within 30 minutes travel time of the facilities listed in Table 20.
+Out of a total of 234 net new dwellings within the last year the following number and percentage were within 30 minutes travel time of the facilities listed in Table 20.